aiteq/messenger-bot/README.md

 ```
 If you won't catch the expiration the bot will swallow it without consequences.
 Don't worry about it.

+### Media reusing

+When you're about to send a message with a media attached you can indicate wheather the media should be reused.
+The bot stores all reusable attachment ID's.
+When you try to send the same attachment (with the same URL and `reusable` set to `true`) twice or more times the bot replace media's URL with stored attachment ID.

 ### BotUtils